nearlyNonexistent/foundry-discordbridge/README.md

 ## Future Plans:
  - ~~Add lifetime averages.~~ Added, waiting to see how it works long term.
- - Better way to display averages.
+ - ~~Better way to display averages.~~ Added, lagging behind one roll, working on fixing that.
  - Perhaps some Discord connection.

 Was originally going to be a Discord Bot module which is why I forked DiscordBridge by nearlyNonexistent.
 However I ended up quickly diverging from that but maybe it will return one day.